Top 10 Best Seinen Manga to Read

 Preview :

-Monster is distinguished by its constant tension and particularly well-crafted plot.
+Monster stands out for its constant tension and a particularly well-crafted plot.
 The author explores the fine line between good and evil, the dark side of each, while realistically depicting post-Cold War Germany and Eastern Europe.
-The numerous and endearing supporting characters flesh out a story where every detail counts.
+The secondary characters, numerous and endearing, flesh out a story where every detail counts.

 Who should I recommend it to?

-For fans of mystery novels, suspense stories, and reflections on human nature, Monster is an iconic seinen manga for anyone who enjoys dark atmospheres, moral dilemmas, and complex investigations that keep you on the edge of your seat.
+For lovers of detective novels, suspense stories and reflections on human nature.
+Monster is an iconic seinen manga for anyone who loves dark atmospheres, moral dilemmas and complex investigations that keep you in suspense.

 3. Vinland Saga: The Viking Epic